Tuesday, May 16, 2017

 I think it is awesome that she has been able to rebuild her strength a second time.
 I am encouraged now to continue exercising myself and continue to accomplish as much as I can in my golden years instead of settling for couch potato status.

-My work with Jeffrey has given me such a boost to keep moving forward in my health and wellness journey challenging myself with new goals such as running my THIRD CONSECUTIVE Bermuda Half Marathon in January of 2018.
+I have a new goal in running my THIRD CONSECUTIVE Bermuda Half Marathon in January of 2018.
 Whenever I feel tired, sore or in pain, I give myself a kick in the butt to maintain my 5 days a week workout regimen reflecting on where I was and how horrible I felt 10 years ago.

 To going the distance with strength and courage!